 School of Nursing

-The Field Center for Children’s Policy, Practice & Research at the University of Pennsylvania will host its third annual Field of Dreams Luncheon, Friday, Nov.
-1, at the College of Physicians, 19 S. 22nd St., Philadelphia.
+The Field Center for Children’s Policy, Practice & Research at the University of Pennsylvania will host a community symposium in conjunction with One Book, One Philadelphia, Monday, Feb.
+9, at 8:30 a.m.

 Eight faculty members at the University of Pennsylvania have been named Penn Fellows.
 The announcement was made today by Penn Provost Vincent Price and Anita Allen, vice provost for faculty.

 A New Year’s Resolution That Benefits Everyone: Upgrading How We Evaluate and Shape Our Food Environment